-Fig. 6: The Postgres Log Analysis Expert Report
+Figure 8.6 - The Postgres Log Analysis Expert Report.

 If the report contains an analysis of more than one monitored server, charts and tables will be displayed in sets; first the graphs, tables and charts that display statistics for one server, then the graphics for the next server in the report.
+For detailed information about each graphic, please see the online documentation.

-SQL Profiling and Analysis
+9 SQL Profiling and Analysis